 Completing applications before February 1 is especially important for applicants who want to be considered for assistantships, or for fellowship opportunities.

 Applications to the HSR PhD program must be submitted through an online system which is available through the website of the Graduate School at UNC Charlotte.
 The website includes general admission requirements.
 All applications must be made on-line.
 Applicants should review the requirements thoroughly before applying.
-Highly competitive applicants will be automatically considered for graduate assistantship positions without need for an additional application.
+Highly competitive applicants will be automatically considered for graduate assistantship positions without the need for an additional application.
 Availability of assistantships varies by year.

 - Master's or doctoral degree from a regionally accredited university in a health related field, including, but not limited to public health, nursing, medicine, social work, kinesiology, health psychology, public administration, business administration, and nutrition.

-- A graduate GPA of at least 3.5 on a four point scale from an accredited program.
+- A graduate GPA of at least 3.5 on a four-point scale from an accredited program.

 - Strong scores on the Graduate Record Exam (GRE).